Course Number and Title: ACM 024 Functions, Statistics & Trigonometry

 - Write arithmetic functions and composite functions.

-- Solve applied problems involving linear and quadratic functions.
+- Solve linear and quadratic applications using appropriate technology.

 - Solve problems involving exponential and logarithmic functions.

-- Change the logarithmic form of a function to exponential form and vice versa.
+- Convert logarithmic equations to exponential equations and vice versa.

 - Graph and analyze exponential and logarithmic functions.